 What is the cost for Residential Building Permits?

 Permit fees for projects constructing or demolishing square footage on a property are determined by the amount of square footage being added or demolished.

 Permit fees for Electric, Plumbing, and HVAC are determined based on the specific categories of work being completed.
-These fees must be paid by company check (or cash from the license-holder only upon proof of identification).
+These fees must be paid by company check or card (or cash from the license-holder only upon proof of identification).

 Our fees must be paid by cash check, or credit card (NOT American Express).